Spin-Orbit Driven Transitions Between Mott Insulators and Finite Momentum Superfluids of Bosons in Optical Lattices: Summary

 Our work relates to the nature of Mott insulator states in solids.
 Our study of a 2D lattice finds that it is in principle possible for strong Rashba SOC to convert a Mott insulator into a conducting state even in the limit of vanishing kinetics ($t\rightarrow 0$ with $\lambda\sim 1$ in the lattice model or $\langle p \rangle \rightarrow 0$ with $\langle\Vec{\nabla} V\times \Vec{p} \rangle \sim E_F$ in the continuum).
 This limit could have bearing on the nature of 3D Mott insulator surface states that experience very weak kinetics but strong electric fields.

-\emph{Acknowledgements} Y. Q., V. S., and C. Z. are supported by ARO (W911NF-12-1-0335, W911NF-12-1-0334), AFOSR (FA9550-11-1-0313), NSF-PHY (1249293), and DARPA-YFA.
+\emph{Acknowledgements} Y. Q., V. S., and C. Z. are supported by ARO (W911NF-12-1-0335, W911NF-16-1-0182,W911NF-17-1-0128), AFOSR (FA9550-11-1-0313,FA9550-15-1-0445, FA9550-16-1-0387), NSF-PHY (1505496), and DARPA-YFA.
 M.G is supported in part by Hong Kong RGC/GRF Project 401512, the Hong Kong Scholars Program (Grant No. XJ2011027) and the Hong Kong GRF Project 2130352.